-A heat press can also be used to apply Printable heat transfer vinyls which are produced usually on either an eco solvent based printer such as a Roland BN-20, Mimaki, Mumutoh or others.
+A heat press can also be used to apply printable heat transfer vinyls, which are usually produced on either an eco-solvent based printer, such as a Roland BN-20, Mimaki, Mumutoh or others.

 There are also latex printers and UV printers available that are capable of printing onto printable heat transfer papers.

 A heat press can apply inkjet transfer papers, such as Neenah Jet Pro Softstretch or Jet Opaque brands.

 Almost all laser transfer papers require a heat press to apply them, as they require higher heat than an iron can produce.
 These can include the Neenah Ez-Print light-wear paper or Laser 1 opaque.